bdejong/smartelectronix/Madshifta/madshifta-au/readme.txt

 Click on the note to the right to randomize only pitch

 3. Why is the source code in Delphi?
-Well, Delphi is still a very underestimated and underrated DSP langauge, but it is in my opinion equally powerful as C++.
+Well, Delphi is still a very underestimated and underrated DSP language, but it is in my opinion equally powerful as C++.
 Check out my other plugins at www.tobybear.de, they are all coded in Delphi too.
 So, first of all, to show people that it is also possible to compile